Supermagnum/supermorse-app/README.md

 ## Development Notes

-This application was developed with the assistance of AI (Claude from Anthropic) due to a neurological condition related to dyscalculia that makes programming extremely difficult.
+This application was developed with the assistance of AI (Claude from Anthropic) due to a neurological condition related to dyscalculia that makes programming extremely difficult for me.
+I simply had no choice.
 The AI assistance made it possible to implement complex features and functionality despite these challenges.
 There might be bugs,- so testing is required.
+I hope that it works!

 For more detailed information, see the documentation in the `tests` directory.